brighton-flemming/Bank-of-Flatiron/README.md

 3. Filter Transactions: The app offers a powerful search functionality, enabling users to filter transactions based on their descriptions.
 By typing into the search bar, only transactions with matching descriptions will be displayed in the table, helping users quickly find specific transactions of interest.

 # Technologies Used
-The Bank Transaction Monitor App harnesses the following technologies to deliver an efficient and seamless user experience:
+The Bank of Flatiron harnesses the following technologies to deliver an efficient and seamless user experience:

 1. React: A robust JavaScript library for building interactive user interfaces and managing stateful components.
 React enables the dynamic rendering and updating of transaction data, enhancing user interaction.